stalniy/casl/packages/casl-ability/README.md

 })
 ```

+See [Caching Abilities][cache-rules] for details.

 ### 4. Extra

-This package also provides `@casl/ability/extra` submodule which contains helper functions that can construct a database query based on permissions
-or extract information some information from them.
+This package also provides `@casl/ability/extra` submodule which contains helper functions that can construct a database query based on permissions or extract some information from them.

 ```js
 import { rulesToQuery } from '@casl/ability/extra'